eamaster/crypto-mood-dashboard/SECRETS_SETUP.md

 ```

 When prompted, enter your actual API keys.
 These will be securely stored and encrypted by Cloudflare.

+**⚠️ Security Note**: If a secret was accidentally committed to the repository (even if later deleted), rotate it immediately in the provider's dashboard and follow the history-cleanup instructions in [SECURITY.md](./SECURITY.md).

 ### Verify Your Setup